ucsd-ccbb/qiimp/docs/index.rst

 Package Fields
 ---------------------

 Select “Package Fields” to fill out this section.
-In this section of the metadata wizard, when you select your sample type,  a set of default fields will be added to your metadata template.
+In this section of the interface, when you select your sample type,  a set of default fields will be added to your metadata template.

 .. figure::  images/packagefields.png
    :align:   center